lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 \end{threeparttable}

 ### Binning assemblies from non-metagenomic data is feasible with extraneous binning signals
-Provided with thoroughly filtered metagenome assemblies, the binning process becomes feasible even if the assembly lacks a metagenomic study design.
+The manual binning approach worked well on data of a metagenomic study design.
+Next we apply this method to the double filtered data taken from non-metagenomic studies.
 Typically, binning would depend highly on the differential abundance of scaffolds over various sequencing libraries and, to a lesser extent, on k-mer profiles of scaffolds.
 However, several _Azolla_ species sequenced have only one sample, hence one sequencing library available.
 Therefore, binning cannot use differential abundance over various samples.
+Instead, we use other binning signals to aid the manual binning process: extraneous binning signals and scaffold taxonomy.

 Within the _Azolla_ genus, we assume several microbes or close relatives may be shared among several _Azolla_ species.
 Under this assumption, we employed a manual method adding extraneous binning signals from the one metagenomic study done on this genus, the seminal paper on the _N. azollae_ genome, and scaffold taxonomy determined by CAT.
-No automated binning algorithm can implement these binding signals while accounting for the nuances required in interpreting them; hence automated binning algorithms will likely produce false MAGs.
+No automated binning algorithm can implement these binding signals while accounting for the nuances required in interpreting them; hence, we reason automated binning algorithms will likely produce false MAGs.
 Using Anvi'o [@Eren2015], it is possible to visualise the aforementioned extraneous binning signals and bin scaffolds manually whilst accounting for the nature of different binning signals appropriately.
-Within Anvi'o, all metadata was plotted per metagenome assembly.
-Next, scaffolds were binned manually, guided at first by automated binning methods but primarily by scaffold depth in the native sequencing libraries for that particular biological sample.
+Within Anvi'o, scaffolds were binned manually, guided at first by automated binning methods but primarily by scaffold depth in the native sequencing libraries for that particular biological sample.
-Contig depth was often the clearest binning signal in these samples (+@fig:fig3_Azmic_binning).
+Scaffold depth was often the clearest binning signal in these samples (i.e. +@fig:fig3_Azmic_binning _A. microphylla_).
-Abundance in _A. filiculoides_ 'wild' sequencing was used carefully when applicable and checked with anvi'o clustering based only on k-mer profiles.
+Abundance in _A. filiculoides_ 'wild' sequencing was used carefully when applicable and cross-referenced with Anvi'o clustering based only on k-mer profiles.
+Abundance in the _A. filiculoides_ 'wild' samples was not informative for most bins, but it was for some.
+The 'Rhizobiales1' bin (+@fig:fig3_Azmic_binning Rhizobiales1) recruited reads from all _A. filiculoides_ 'wild' sequencing samples, indicating it may be a shared bacterium between the two host species.
+The 'Bradyrhizobiaceae' bin is nearly as abundant as the main cyanobacterium, but recruits no reads from extraneous binning signals.
+The third most abundant bin is 'Nevskia' from the Nevskiales order.
 Manual binning of _A. microphylla_ yielded nineteen MAGs, of which eleven can be considered high quality and four medium quality, all with appropriate genome sizes. (+@tbl:tbl3_MAGs_azmic),

 In some metagenomes, the extraneous binning signals provided helpful information for some bins, for example, in _A. rubra_ and _A. mexicana_ (+@fig:fig3_Azrub_binning; +@fig:fig3_Azmex_binning).